mitchcapper/CefSharpDockerfiles/README.md

 For Windows 10 Client Install it from https://store.docker.com/editions/community/docker-ce-desktop-windows.
 For server Docker EE from: https://docs.docker.com/install/windows/docker-ee/#docker-universal-control-plane-and-windows (or standard docker for windows for desktops) if docker is not auto installed.
 If installing on Windows 10 Client make sure to see the Hyper V Notes below.

 ### Docker For Windows Config File
 You will want a docker configuration with options similar to this.
-On windows client you can use the docker settings in advanced mode, for server the file is edited directly (or created if it didn't exist) at C:\ProgramData\docker\config\daemon.json
+Note if you are on Windows 10 Client you will need to leave isolation=hyperv in the config file.
+On windows client you can use the docker settings (Right-click on the Docker whale icon in the on the task bar, then click "Settings..." then click to advanced mode).
+For server the file is edited directly (or created if it didn't exist) at C:\ProgramData\docker\config\daemon.json
 ```
 {
   "registry-mirrors": [],